Macrometacorp/docs/docs/tutorials/cloudflare-workers.md

 title: Working with Cloudflare Workers
 ---

-# Working with Macrometa GDN and Cloudflare Workers

 This brief tutorial will show you have to authenticate to the GDN using it's REST API and Cloudflare workers.
 It will then create a collection!

 ## Auth and create first collection: